 Speech disorders secondary to TBI, stroke, or nerve damage rated under DC 8210 (10th cranial nerve, vagus) or by analogy.
 Dysarthria, aphasia, and voice disorders from service-connected conditions.
 Severity of communication impairment determines rating level.

-Speech Disorder (DC 9905-9911) is evaluated under 38 C.F.R. § 4.124a using the neurological rating framework.
-Because it is rated by analogy to the general schedule, the 3 levels below describe the body-system criteria the VA applies — the percentage assigned to Speech Disorder depends on the specific findings (range of motion, frequency, severity, or functional loss) documented at the C&P exam and in the medical record.
+Speech Disorder (DC 6519) is evaluated under 38 C.F.R. § 4.97 using the other & presumptive rating framework.
+Because it is rated by analogy to the general schedule, the 1 levels below describe the body-system criteria the VA applies — the percentage assigned to Speech Disorder depends on the specific findings (range of motion, frequency, severity, or functional loss) documented at the C&P exam and in the medical record.

 Rating criteria reference 38 C.F.R.
 Part 4 (Schedule for Rating Disabilities).
 This entry has not yet undergone editorial review against the live regulation text — consult the authoritative source directly before relying on the criteria shown.